rsdoiel/antenna/planet.md

 ---

-## US adds extra 25% tariff on India over Russian oil
+## Trump plans to impose '100%' tariff on semiconductors

 date: 2025-08-06, from: RTÉ News

-US President Donald Trump has signed an order to impose an additional 25% tariff on Indian goods over New Delhi's continued purchase of Russian oil.
+US President Donald Trump has said he planned to impose a 100% tariff on imported semiconductors, although he did not offer a timetable for the new levy being enacted

 <br>